telekom/voice-skill-sdk/docs/howtos/web_services.md

-# How to make HTTP Requests
+# How to use HTTP Client/AsyncClient

+Skill SDK for Python includes an HTTP client based on [httpx](https://www.python-httpx.org/) with integrated circuit breaker.

 In our distributed microservice architecture, certain technical requirements allow the operators and us to trace calls through the system and to respond smartly to errors.